nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

   - Tools to document your packages

 Moreover, Luca will share tips and tricks that have helped him making his workflow more efficient and hopefully will help you too.
-The workshop will involve a lot of live coding and you are encouraged to follow along, check the setup instructions here.
-LINK COMING SOON.
+The workshop will involve a lot of live coding and you are encouraged to follow along, check the setup instructions [here](https://hackmd.io/@nordic-rse/package-development-julia).

 ## Past seminars